scaledrecognition/s3fs-recipe/README.md

 To build / install FUSE and s3fs, simply include the default s3fs recipe.

-To mount S3 buckets using s3fs, override the following attributes:
+To mount S3 buckets using s3fs, include the s3fs::mounts recipe and override the following attributes:

     :s3fs => {
         :aws_access_key = "AWS_ACCESS_KEY",